AvroraPolnareff/artemisrgb-nix/README.md

 }
 ```
 ## Caveats
-- Some devices plugins seems not to be working (`Artemis.Plugins.Devices.Wooting` as an example)
+- Some device plugins seem not to be working (`Artemis.Plugins.Devices.Wooting` as an example)
 - There is no macos build right now
-- It is not possible to customize what plugins should be moved in the final package
+- It is not possible to customize which plugins should be included in the final package

 ## Additional Information